TS3Tools/TS3UpdateScript/README.md

 Send me your license information to get a invoice, which you need to pay:

-  user@tux:~$ ./TS3UpdateScript --send-license-information [Your invoice E-Mail address] [Public IP of Server] user@tux:~$ ./TS3UpdateScript --send-license-information you@example.com 93.184.216.34
+  user@tux:~$ ./TS3UpdateScript --send-license-information [Your invoice E-Mail address] user@tux:~$ ./TS3UpdateScript --send-license-information you@example.com

 Hint: You should receive a copy of this email within a few minutes.
 If not, your server is may not able to send emails.
 Please follow the alternative instructions instead.